-LANGUAGES - CHINESE (MANDARIN) and FRENCH
+LANGUAGES - FRENCH

 Languages are the medium through which we learn about the world and develop curiosity about new ideas, values, peoples and places.
 Since knowledge about social relations and cultural identity are dependent on language, the study of a language extends, diversifies and enriches our ways of thinking and stimulates an appreciation of our own language and culture.
-At St Margaret's, students are able to study either French or Mandarin.
+At St Margaret's, the study of either French or Chinese is compulsory in Year 7.